top of page

 BODY

 Ideally, a synthetic or silk moisture-wicking base layer should be worn next to the skin.
 The next layer should be an insulating layer of fleece (or wool).
-Finally, an outer layer for beginner skiers is usually similar to what is worn by downhill skiers: snow pants and lightly insulated jacket or snow suit.
+Finally, an outer layer for beginner skiers is usually similar to what is worn by downhill skiers: snow pants and lightly insulated jackets or snow suits.
 For faster, more advanced skiers the outer layer may be a breathable windbreaker.

 HEAD